ylouis83/webm/README.md

 All of statistics was uploaded to monitor server (mysql database) ,you can keep them for a long time for future analysis.

-On web site we use javascripts and PHP to display graph so you need install all of them
+On website we use javascripts and PHP to display graph. so you need install all of them

 Environment need: